From School to Home: How to Promote Generalization of Executive Functioning Skills

 READING TIME: ~ minutes

-How many times have you encountered a scenario like this with your neurodivergent child or student?
+How many times have you encountered a scenario like this with your neurodivergent learner—whether they’re a child, teen, college student, or adult?

 You and your learner have worked for hours on teaching an executive functioning skill in the classroom–let’s say, using a visual timer for homework sessions.
-The student has steadily progressed towards independence and can now complete 30 minutes of attentive homework in the classroom with just the timer.
+Your learner—whether a student or an adult—has steadily progressed towards independence and can now complete 30 minutes of attentive work in the classroom with just the timer.

 This is just one of many examples of “failure to generalize” – or when a learner demonstrates a behavior or skill in one setting or with certain materials, but struggles to demonstrate the same skill in other situations.

-Failure to generalize skills highly problematic for neurodivergent learners.
-It doesn’t help with skill delays.
-It creates frustration for the teacher and the learner when things need to be taught again and again.
+When skills don’t generalize, neurodivergent learners can hit frustrating roadblocks.
+It doesn’t help with skill gaps.
+It creates frustration for the teacher, coach, parent, and learner when things need to be taught again and again.
 And most importantly, it means valuable time is wasted that could be used focusing on other executive functioning skills.

 So why don’t we spend more time talking about how to promote generalization with our learners?

-In today’s article, we’ll outline a set of specific how-to steps that parents, teachers, and executive functioning coaches can take to promote generalization of executive functioning skills.
-With a few additional considerations, you’ll better ensure that you’re preparing your learners for the real-life experiences they need EF skills the most.
+This article shares practical steps that parents, teachers, coaches, and adult learners themselves can use to help skills carry over to real-life situations.
+With a few additional considerations, you’ll better ensure that you’re preparing learners for the real-life experiences where they need EF skills the most.

 Click here to jump to the TL;DR summary.